aeturrell/coding-for-economists/data-sharing.md

   - SQL,`select rowid, local_authority_code, pm_anthropogenic, pm_total, pm_non_anthropogenic, local_authority_name, year, region, country from uk_particulate_matter where "local_authority_name" like '%southwark%' and "year" = '2018' order by rowid limit 101`
   - JSON, `df = pd.read_json("https://particulatematter-fsx2r7puuq-nw.a.run.app/uk_particulate_matter/uk_particulate_matter.json?_sort=rowid&local_authority_name__contains=southwark&year__exact=2018&_shape=array")`

 - By integrating with GitHub or other tools, datasette can be automated so that when the raw data change, the instance being served online is updated too.
-(For an example github action that does this, [see here](https://github.com/simonw/global-power-plants-datasette/actions/runs/843939473/workflow).)

 - If you are building dashboards that are also deployed on the web, you can use a datasette website as the back-end to serve up the data to the dashboard (making use of the automatic API features of datasette).